Submucosa

-The submucosa (or tela submucosa) is a thin layer of tissue in various organs of the gastrointestinal, respiratory, and genitourinary tracts.
+The submucosa (tela submucosa), or submucosal layer, is a thin layer of tissue in various organs of the gastrointestinal, respiratory, and genitourinary tracts.
 It is the layer of dense irregular connective tissue that supports the mucosa (mucous membrane) and joins it to the muscular layer, the bulk of overlying smooth muscle (fibers running circularly within layer of longitudinal muscle).

 The submucosa (sub- + mucosa) is to a mucous membrane what the subserosa (sub- + serosa) is to a serous membrane.

 Structure

 Blood vessels, lymphatic vessels, and nerves (all supplying the mucosa) will run through here.
 In the intestinal wall, tiny parasympathetic ganglia are scattered around forming the submucous plexus (or "Meissner's plexus") where preganglionic parasympathetic neurons synapse with postganglionic nerve fibers that supply the muscularis mucosae.
 Histologically, the wall of the alimentary canal shows four distinct layers (from the lumen moving out): mucosa, submucosa, muscularis externa, and either a serous membrane or an adventitia.

 In the gastrointestinal tract and the respiratory tract the submucosa contains the submucosal glands that secrete mucus.